jdeschamps/htSMLM/guide/using-htsmlm.md

-Each acquisition type might proceed differently, here we describe only the more complex or exotic acquisition types (see previous point 5 in acquisition):
+Each acquisition type might proceed differently, here we describe only the more complex or exotic acquisition types (see previous point **e** in acquisition):

 - **Localization**: